hlissner/evil-snipe/README.md

   * `evil-snipe-show-prompt (t)`: show `N>` prompt in minibuffer while sniping, if non-nil.
   * `evil-snipe-smart-case (nil)`: if non-nil, searches are case sensitive only when capitals are used.
-  * `evil-snipe-auto-scroll (t)`: if non-nil, window will follow your cursor as you snipe.
+  * `evil-snipe-auto-scroll (nil)`: if non-nil, window will follow your cursor as you snipe.
   * `evil-snipe-symbol-groups ('())`: a list of `'(CHAR REGEX)`'s that map specific characters to regex patterns.